rolandknight/devops/DevOps Tools Part 2 - Docker.md

 ### Windows 7/10

 1. Use the same ISO from the Bare Metal install above and spin it up in [Virtual Box](https://www.virtualbox.org/).
+Alternatively use the one stop shop [Docker Toolkit](https://docs.docker.com/toolbox/toolbox_install_windows/) (removing virtualbox and rebooting is recommended before installation).

 ### Windows 10 Pro